Approximating the Little Grothendieck Problem over the Orthogonal and Unitary Groups: Introduction

 Since $C$ is Hermitian positive semidefinite, the value of the objective function in (\ref{eq_UCSDPv}) is guaranteed to be real.
 Note also that we can take $m=dn$ as the Gram matrix $[X_iX_j^T]_{i,j}$ does not have a rank constraint for this value of $m$.
 In fact, both problems (\ref{eq_OCSDPv}) and (\ref{eq_UCSDPv}) are equivalent to the semidefinite program

-for $\KK$ respectively $\RR$ and $\CC$, and so can be solved efficiently~\cite{LVanderberghe_SBoyd_1996}.
-At first glance, one could think of problem (\ref{eq_OCSDPv}) as having $d^2n$ variables in $\SSS^{m-1}$ and that we would have to take $m=d^2n$ for (\ref{eq_OCSDPv}) to be tractable (in fact, this is the size of the SDP considered by Nemirovski).
-The complexity savings\footnote{Given the complexity of state of the art algorithms to solve semidefinite programs, this translates into considerable running time savings.} we obtain come from the group structure of $\OOO_d$ (or $\UUU_d$).
+for $\KK$ respectively $\RR$ and $\CC$, and so can be solved, up to arbitrary precision, in polynomial time\footnote{We also note that these semidefinite programs satisfy Slater's condition as the identity matrix is a feasible point.
+This ensures strong duality, which can be exploited by many semidefinite programming solvers.}~\cite{LVanderberghe_SBoyd_1996}.
+At first glance, one could think of problem (\ref{eq_OCSDPv}) as having $d^2n$ variables and that we would have to take $m=d^2n$ for (\ref{eq_OCSDPv}) to be tractable (in fact, this is the size of the SDP considered by Nemirovski~\cite{Nemirovski_sumsProcrustes}).
+The savings in size (corresponding to number of variables) of our proposed SDP relaxation come from the group structure of $\OOO_d$ (or $\UUU_d$).